Data-flow analysis

 Data-flow analysis is a technique for gathering information about the possible set of values calculated at various points in a computer program.
+It forms the foundation for a wide variety of compiler optimizations and program verification techniques.
 A program's control-flow graph (CFG) is used to determine those parts of a program to which a particular value assigned to a variable might propagate.
 The information gathered is often used by compilers when optimizing a program.
 A canonical example of a data-flow analysis is reaching definitions.
+Other commonly used data-flow analyses include live variable analysis, available expressions, constant propagation, and very busy expressions, each serving a distinct purpose in compiler optimization passes.

 A simple way to perform data-flow analysis of programs is to set up data-flow equations for each node of the control-flow graph and solve them by repeatedly calculating the output from the input locally at each node until the whole system stabilizes, i.e., it reaches a fixpoint.
-This general approach, also known as Kildall's method, was developed by Gary Kildall while teaching at the Naval Postgraduate School.
+The efficiency and precision of this process are significantly influenced by the design of the data-flow framework, including the direction of analysis (forward or backward), the domain of values, and the join operation used to merge information from multiple control paths.This general approach, also known as Kildall's method, was developed by Gary Kildall while teaching at the Naval Postgraduate School.

 Basic principles

 Data-flow analysis is the process of collecting information about the way the variables are defined and used in the program.
 It attempts to obtain particular information at each point in a procedure.
 Usually, it is enough to obtain this information at the boundaries of basic blocks, since from that it is easy to compute the information at points in the basic block.
 In forward flow analysis, the exit state of a block is a function of the block's entry state.
 This function is the composition of the effects of the statements in the block.
 The entry state of a block is a function of the exit states of its predecessors.
 This yields a set of data-flow equations: